In some ways, discovering the art of welding is a contradictory experience.

 As explained above, I like TIG due to its neatness and the satisfaction of the two-handed technique.

 For MIG, my attraction is down to one thing—it is so simple.
+It is often considered one of the best welding methods for beginners because it is so much easier compared to the other methods.

 I have heard some people compare using a MIG welder to using a glue gun.
 Ok, it’s not exactly that easy, but it’s not far off.
 That’s what makes MIG welding a perfect choice for beginners.